KSXGitHub/egg-shell/docs/IDEAS.md

 * A concrete module is a value.
 * A parameterized module is a function that return a concrete module.
 * Every module has a unique type.

+## No Type Universes

+We are making a programming language, not a proof assistant.

+The type system of a programming language only needs to make sure that the type represents the data.
+A paradox that cannot terminate can cause neither type unsafety, undefined behavior, nor memory corruption.

+Maybe one day, we would add dependent proof to enable the users to make more static assertions and the optimizer to be more aggressive, but such proof would have been required to be total, eagerly evaluated, strongly normalized, and maybe other properties to be used as a proof.
+There should still be no needs type universes.

 ## Trait Instance Targets